PasifikTelekom/Pasifik-Panel-API-CSharp/README.md

 *3.5* or greater .Net Framework required to build it.

 ## Installation
-Download source code then Unzip package.
+Download source code and Unzip package.

 Open Solution using Visual Studio 2010.